 C. LATE NOTICE OF APPEAL

-If a party fails to file a timely notice of appeal, a party may seek leave from the Court of Appeals to file a late notice of appeal.
-To seek leave, a party must file with the Clerk of the Court of Appeals a written motion for special order permitting a late notice of appeal.
-Leave to file a late notice of appeal can be filed:
+If a party fails to file a timely notice of appeal, a party may seek leave from this court to file a late notice of appeal.
+To seek leave, a party must file with the clerk of the court of appeals a written motion for special order permitting a late notice of appeal.
+A motion for leave to file a notice of appeal out of time may be filed:

 Criminal – within 12 months after the judgment